quarkslab/qbindiff/doc/source/features.rst

 Choosing features can be tedious depending on the binary under hand.

 In general, enabling all the features will give satisfiable results.
 However, in some cases, feature fine-tuning can be necessary.
-These cases are numerious an we do not cover all of them.
+These cases are numerous and we do not cover all of them.

 We provide a list of features that should be used when either the primary or the secondary (or both) are suspected to be obfuscated.
-Depending of the suspected obfuscation, specific features should be chosen.
+Depending on the suspected obfuscation, specific features should be chosen.

-For example, if an intra-procedural obfuscation, such as the Controlflow Graph Flattening, is suspected to be applied on a binary (Controlflow Graph Flattening exhibits a very specific pattern), then the Cyclomatic Complexity will not be a features that will lead to better diffing results, whereas the MnemonicSimple will probably.
+For example, if an intra-procedural obfuscation, such as the Controlflow Graph Flattening, is suspected to be applied on a binary (Controlflow Graph Flattening exhibits a very specific pattern), then the Cyclomatic Complexity will not be a feature that will lead to better diffing results, whereas the MnemonicSimple will probably.

 .. figure:: _static/feature_obfu.png